The saying, ‘prevention is better than cure’ is never truer when it comes to fleet maintenance

 PM is only as good as the person performing it.
 Technician’s must proactively service each vehicle to reduce breakdowns and repairs, with shortcuts never being taken.

-Optimising your shop’s parts management and inventory programmes supports cost-effective and efficient preventive maintenance for your fleet.
+Optimizing your shop’s parts management and inventory programs supports cost-effective and efficient preventive maintenance for your fleet.
 There is a need to ensure adequate stock of commonly used maintenance parts such as fluids, filters, belts and hoses.
 It’s good best practice to organize parts based on systems and components to help streamline PM.

 5. Use data to enhance PM effectiveness